NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Beheaded) Whispering.md

 30 feet.
 The beheaded constantly whispers twisted incantations in unknown languages secret and foul.
-Foes that enter or begin their turn in the area must succeed at a Will save or be [[Conditions/Stupefied|Stupefied 1]].
+Foes that enter or begin their turn in the area must succeed at a Will save or be [[Stupefied|Stupefied 1]].
 The aura uses the moderate DC for the beheaded's level.

 *Source: Pathfinder Book of the Dead*
 *OGL*